Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Several bright orange accents in the Halloween email template are also OK.
 Source: Really Good Emails

 Don’t want to use any orange?
-Here are some different holiday-appropriate color schemes: red and mint, purple and green, black and white with electric green accents.
+Here are some different holiday-appropriate color schemes: red and mint, green and navy, black and white with electric green accents.

 A Halloween email with a retro red, mint green, and black